goldinvo/goldinvo.github.io/src/content/cooking/soups-stews/chicken-pot-pie.md

 - *Mirepoix:* onion, carrots, and celery.
 Optionally add garlic and/or hardy herbs.
 - Mushrooms (optional)
 - *Gravy:* butter, flour, chicken broth, milk/cream.
-For a 9-inch pie dish, try 5 Tbsp butter, 1/3 cup flour and a scant 2 cups broth.
+For a 9-inch pie dish, try 5 Tbsp butter, 1/3 cup flour, and a scant 2 cups broth.
 - Shredded (cooked) chicken or chopped chicken.
 Better to precook.
 - Frozen peas
 - salt and pepper; vinegary hot sauce
 - 1 or 2 pie crusts or a sheet of puff pastry; 1 egg for brushing (optional).

 Saute the vegetables in the butter for the gravy.
 Add flour and cook until it no longer smells raw, or even until it browns.
-Gradually add liquid and simmer until thick.
+Gradually add liquid and simmer until very thick.
 Season.
 Add chicken, cooking if necessary, and then the frozen peas.
 Let cool, especially if using a double-crust.

 Use to fill a double-crust pie, or add to the final serving dish and top with a crust/puff pastry.
 Cut vents and brush with egg wash.
 Bake at 400-425ºF, checking after a half hour, until the crust has good color and is cooked through.
 Let stand before serving.